vkmithun05/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 ## Overview

 Before the hands-on lab, you will need to prepare the environment by deploying the database and the application locally on a virtual machine using Docker and MongoDB.
-You'll also need to fork the GitHub repository containing the lab to your own GitHub account to be able to setup the CI/CD pipeline.
+You will also need to fork the GitHub repository containing the lab to your own GitHub account to be able to setup the CI/CD pipeline.

 ## Requirements